MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/login/login-basics-best-practices.md

 GameCenter is a secure login specifically between an iOS device and the GameCenter service, but unlike Apple's Identity Verification service, there is *no* secure authentication option for a 3rd party service like PlayFab.
 Even so, some developers are very familiar with GameCenter, and wish to use it as their recoverable login mechanism.

-### Good practice
+### Safe usage

 The only *safe* usage of this mechanism is for client-authoritative games with *no multiplayer capability*.

-PlayFab can be a useful cloud-save option for this type of game using this mechanism.
+PlayFab can be a useful cloud-save option for this type of game, using this mechanism.
 All other uses of **LoginWithGameCenter** should be considered *unsafe*.
 Do *not* use this login for *any* kind of game with *any* kind of multiplayer interaction.

 ### Best practice